cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

 -  then at least one set of curly braces or square brackets (comments and line breaks allowed throughout).

-An example is shown in :numref:`lst:pgfkeysbefore`, with the default output given in :numref:`lst:pgfkeys1:default`.
+See the ``keyEqualsValuesBracesBrackets: follow`` and ``keyEqualsValuesBracesBrackets: name`` fields of the fine tuning section in :numref:`lst:fineTuning` An example is shown in :numref:`lst:pgfkeysbefore`, with the default output given in :numref:`lst:pgfkeys1:default`.

  .. literalinclude:: demonstrations/pgfkeys1.tex
  	:class: .tex